Visitor Design Pattern

 - Adding Operations is Easy: You can add a new operation over an object structure simply by adding a new visitor class.

-- Gathers Related Operations: Related behavior is localized in a single visitor class rather than spread across multiple node classes.
+- Gathers Related Operations: Related behavior is localized in a single visitor class rather than spread across multiple node classes; behavior unrelated to a given operation is not entangled with it.